-All GMP C language types and functions can be used in C++ programs, since 'gmp.h' has extern "C" qualifiers, but the class interface offers overloaded functions and operators which may be more convenient.
+All GMP C language types and functions can be used in C++ programs, since gmp.h has extern "C" qualifiers, but the class interface offers overloaded functions and operators which may be more convenient.

 Due to the implementation of this interface, a reasonably recent C++ compiler is required, one supporting namespaces, partial specialization of templates and member templates.
-For GCC this means version 2.91 or later.